magnum478/INF219-Viscovery/README.md

 ```
 to install all the dependencies/packages.

-When all dependencies are installed run
+When all dependencies are installed, run
 ```
 npm start
 ```